 ABC ENGINEERING LIMITED

 Shop Drawing review is solely for purpose of

 determining adherence to general design concept.

-Contractor shall remain responsible for any detail design inherent in the shop drawings and for all errors and omissions.
-Contractor shall remain responsible for confirmation and correlation of all dimensions for fabricated components at the job
+Contractor shall remain responsible for any detail

+design inherent in the shop drawings and for all

+errors and omissions.
+Contractor shall remain

+responsible for confirmation and correlation of all

+dimensions for fabricated components at the job

 site.

 REVIEWED (Proceed with wo ()

-REVIEWED & MODIFIED Ì.)
+REVIEWED & MODIFIED ()

-REVISE & RESUBMIT (Do ()
+REVISE & RESUBMIT (Do not proceed with work))

 Reviewed By: Shop Drawing #:

 Date: Project #:

+,